Alcohol affects your blood sugar in unusual ways, but there are ways to improve the effects alcohol has on your blood sugar levels.

 Throughout the day, it’s not uncommon for blood sugar levels to go up and down based on when you eat and how your body releases a hormone called insulin.
 If you’ve just eaten, your blood sugar levels will go up, and then they’ll settle back down.
 If you have diabetes, however, your blood sugar levels may have to be specially managed.

-So, what role does alcohol play in all of this and how does alcohol affect blood sugar?
+So, what role does alcohol play in all of this, and how does alcohol affect blood sugar?

-How Does Alcohol Raise and Lower Blood Sugar?
+How Does Alcohol Affect Blood Sugar?